wghglory/react-fundament/chapter20-redux-ecommerce/chapter20.md

 * When clicking the button, clickHandler dispatches actionType and payload to store.
 Store reducer executes and return new state.
 * Larger application has many reducers, we use combineReducers to combine them and pass to createStore

+Redux has a function `combineReducers`, which combines all of the reducers into a single reducer.
+These reducers are used to build your state tree.
+The names of the fields match the names of the reducers that are passed in.

 index.reducer.js